RenegadeLLC/renegade-dev/wp-content/plugins/super-socializer/readme.txt

 == Frequently Asked Questions ==
-= What is this Social Login stuff and why would I need it? = Social Login enables your website users to login using their existing accounts on Social networks like Facebook, Twitter, LinkedIn, Google plus etc.
+= What is this Social Login stuff and why would I need it? = Social Login enables your website users to login using their existing accounts on Social networks like Facebook, Twitter, LinkedIn, Google etc.

 **Benefits**